lyfmail-official/offload/README.md

 The repository includes a GitHub Actions workflow that automatically deploys to GitHub Pages on every push to `main`.

-1. Fork this repository
+1. Fork this repository.
-2. Go to Settings → Pages
+2. Go to Settings → Pages.
-3. Set Source to "GitHub Actions"
+3. Set Source to "GitHub Actions".
 4. Push to `main` — your site will be live at `https://yourusername.github.io/offload/`

 ## Browser Support